In the quest to improve your health and fitness, we often focus on the basics: diet, exercise, and sleep.

-But there's one super simple yet extremely powerful practice that can skyrocket your health and overall wellness in a number of scientifically validated ways.
-It literally only takes a few minutes per day for you to gain remarkable physiological and psychological benefits.
+In fact, there's one super simple yet extremely powerful practice that can skyrocket your health and overall wellness in a number of scientifically validated ways.
+It's free.
+And it only takes a few seconds to have life-changing impacts.

-Despite popular belief, gratitude isn't just saying “thanks” when the barista hands you your quad-shot iced soy sugar-free caramel latte.
+Despite popular belief, gratitude isn't just saying “thanks” when the barista hands you your quad-shot sugar-free caramel latte.

 Gratitude is not an action, although it is often expressed verbally and through reciprocity.